edogariu/nice-diffusion/README.md

   - **_--guidance_strength (FLOAT)_**: replace (FLOAT) with decimal to control guidance strength during sampling
   - **_--upsample_**: include this to upsample samples by 4x before displaying/saving (make sure you have the ESRGAN state dict at 'models/RealESRGAN_x4plus.pth'
   - **_--labels (X/Y/Z/...)_**: replace (X/Y/Z/...) with '/'-separated list of labels to use instead of random labels. list must be num_samples long (for example, to create 3 samples with labels 1, 2, and 3 respectively, add '--labels 1/2/3')
+  - **_--cpu_**: include this to force the sampler to use the cpu instead of autodetecting device. this is useful if encountering cuda memory errors

 The correct $MODEL_ARGS variable is provided under each pre-trained model (and should not be changed), along with a recommended $SAMPLING_ARGS (which you might wanna change the **_--batch_size_** and **_--num_samples_** of and maybe add a **_--save_path_**).
 You can sample by cd'ing into 'nice-diffusion/' and executing the provided commands with whatever modifications you wish to make (you can drop the **_-w_** to not print updates during sampling).